Grand Daphne itinerary B - 5 days

 AM: Santiago: Sullivan Bay (HK/SN)

-PM: Santa Cruz: Dragon Hill (K/SN)
+PM: Santa Cruz: Dragon Hill (KH/SN)

 WEDNESDAY

-AM: Santa Cruz: Black Turtle Cove (SN/PR)
+AM: Santa Cruz: Black Turtle Cove (PR)

 Baltra: Transfer to the Airport